sharmapratiyush02/Springmind-AI/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

 <div align="center">

-Built with ❤️ by Team SpringMind AI · B.Tech CSE AI&DS · 2026
+Built by Team SpringMind AI · B.Tech CSE AI&DS · 2026

 ⭐ Star this repo if you found it helpful!